mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 Number can be validated in two ways:

-1. An inclusive numeric range as implemented by JSON Schema's `minimum` and `maximun` keywords.
+1. An inclusive numeric range as implemented by the JSON Schema's `minimum` and `maximun` keywords.
 Learn more [here](https://json-schema.org/understanding-json-schema/reference/numeric.html#range).
-2. A fixed list of integers as implemented by JSON Schemas's `enum` keyword.
+2. A fixed list of integers as implemented by the JSON Schema's `enum` keyword.
 Learn more [here](https://json-schema.org/understanding-json-schema/reference/generic.html#enumerated-values).

 ![](/images/dataplanning/number_validation.png)